MrSuicideParrot/llvm-project/clang/docs/UsersManual.rst

 .. _opt_fsave-optimization-record:

-.. option:: -fsave-optimization-record[=<format>]
+.. option:: -f[no-]save-optimization-record[=<format>]

-   Write optimization remarks to a separate file.
+   Enable optimization remarks during compilation and write them to a separate file.

    This option, which defaults to off, controls whether Clang writes optimization reports to a separate file.
 By recording diagnostics in a file,